GodSpeedAI/SEA/README.md

 ### License

+SEA is dual-licensed:
+- Open Source: MPL 2.0 (see LICENSE)
+- Commercial License: for proprietary or enterprise use (see LICENSE-COMMERCIAL, contact sprime01@gmail.com)

 This project is licensed under the **Mozilla Public License 2.0 (MPL 2.0)** — see the [LICENSE](LICENSE) file for full terms.

 ```